 The world’s second-largest tobacco manufacturer, which produces a host of famous brands including Marlboro and Parliament, has gone one step further than other manufacturers and announced that it will lead a campaign to help people in the UK give up cigarettes.

-The new campaign, titled Smoke Free Future, began with the launch of a new website which announces giving up smoking as the brand’s ‘New Year resolution’, an advertisement that was also run in several UK national newspapers.
+The new campaign, titled Smoke Free Future, began with the launch of a new website that announces giving up smoking as the brand’s ‘New Year resolution’, an advertisement that was also run in several UK national newspapers.
 The advertisement sets out the intention of the company to provide advice and support on stopping smoking, to back local authority cessation plans, to include advice to stop smoking on future packaging with government approval, and to increase the availability of better alternatives such as cigarettes and vaping products.

 The company’s new anti-smoking line comes alongside a further commitment to the e-cigarette and heated tobacco market, on which it has already spent $3bn in the European market, with more than 20bn units shipped to Europe in the first three quarters of 2017.
 The latest developments are being taken as further evidence that the world’s largest tobacco companies are backing away from cigarette distribution in favour of e-cigarettes, which are being marketed as a cheaper and safer alternative.
 The statement from PMI says “we can achieve a significant public-health benefit only when a large number of these smokers switch from cigarettes to better products.”